gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \index{parametric}
 statistical
-methods focus on means because the statistical theory surrounding means is quite a bit easier (not easy, just easier) than other options but there are just a couple of test statistics that you can use and end up with named distributions to use for generating inferences.
-Randomization techniques allow inference for other quantities but our focus here will be on using randomization for inferences on means to see the similarities with the more traditional parametric procedures.
+methods focus on means because the statistical theory surrounding means is quite a bit easier (not easy, just easier) than other options.
+There are just a couple of test statistics that you can use and end up with named distributions to use for generating inferences.
+Randomization techniques allow inference for other quantities (such as ratios of means or differences in medians) but our focus here will be on using randomization for inferences on means to see the similarities with the more traditional parametric procedures used in these situations.

 \indent In two-sample mean situations, instead of working just with the difference in the means, we often calculate a test statistic that is called the